-The January – March 2017 meetings will be hosted by Adventures in Homebrewing.
-The March meeting starts at 7:30PM on Friday, March 10.
-There will be an educational segment on beer and cheese pairing at 7PM.
+The January – March 2018 meetings will be hosted by Adventures in Homebrewing.
+The January meeting starts at 7:30PM on Friday, January 12.
+There will be an educational segment presented by Macon Creek Malting at 7PM.

 Please remember that you must be at least 21 years old to attend AABG meetings.

 AiH is located on the south side of Jackson Rd, west of Zeeb.
 If you are coming from the east, turn at the first cross-through after you pass Lowes.
 Special information for this meeting: